AidanL2525/AidanLim_BSEPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project: Retro Arcade Console

+<iframe width="560" height="315" src="https://www.youtube.com/embed/UlN1hSnhQcY?si=dF2FZOEe-0TgTIOz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The CPU of the console reads the input of the seven buttons to determine what to do based of its pre-coded information.
+It sends binary code to the LED's to tell each LED to turn either on or off.
+There are two options to power the arade: USB and batteries.
+It is powered by three AAA batteries, connected through a red and black wire to the USB port to describute energy to all components.
+I struggled with making the buzzer work that is short circuited.
+The instructors and I could not fix it because we did not understand why it is shorting.
+After finishing my starter project, I will be working on my main project which is the three joint robotic arm.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.